 Requirements for using HTML5 ads

-You should automatically have access to HTML5 ads in your Google Ads account if your account meets the following requirements:
+You should be able to gain access to HTML5 ads in your Google Ads account once your account has generated sufficient history on our platform and has met the following requirements:

 Dynamic prospecting and dynamic remarketing